prjemian/hklpy2/docs/source/glossary.rst

 :UB: Orientation matrix (3 x 3).

   :math:`U` Orientation matrix
-    of the crystal lattice as mounted on the diffractometer sample holder.
+    of the *crystal* *lattice* as mounted on the *diffractometer* *sample* holder.

   :math:`B` Transition matrix
     of a non-orthonormal (the reciprocal of the crystal) in an orthonormal system.

   :math:`UB` Orientation matrix
-    of the crystal lattice in the laboratory reference frame.
+    of the *crystal* *lattice* in the laboratory reference frame.

+..  index:: !unit cell, definition; unit cell

+:unit cell: The parallelepiped representing the repeating structural pattern of the *crystal*, characterized by its *lattice* parameters.

 ..  index:: !wavelength, definition; wavelength

 :wavelength: The numerical value of the wavelength of the incident radiation.
   The radiation is expected to be *monochromatic* neutrons or X-rays.
-  The engineering units of wavelength must be identical to those of the crystalline lattice length parameters: :math:`a`, :math:`b`, & :math:`c`.
+  The engineering units of wavelength must be identical to those of the *crystalline* *lattice* length parameters.